Our Students

 Dissertation Advisor: Regina Cortina

-Sara, Researcher and Policy Advisor, is a Doctoral Fellow pursuing a PhD in Comparative and International Education at Teachers College (TC), Columbia University.
-She is the 2024-25 editor-in-chief of the journal Current Issues in Comparative Education.
+Sara, Researcher and Policy Advisor, is a Doctoral Candidate in Comparative and International Education.
+She is a research assistant in the Latinidad Curriculum Initiative.
+She was the 2024-25 editor-in-chief of Current Issues in Comparative Education.
 Her PhD research centers on the intersection of climate mobility, internal displacement, disasters, and school abandonment among adolescent girls in Honduras.
 This work reflects her commitment to addressing pressing global issues through context-based academic inquiry and practical policy insights.

 With a passion for advancing education policy and practice, Sara brings a wealth of interdisciplinary experience from her engagements in Switzerland, India, Italy, the United States, the United Arab Emirates, Canada, Venezuela, and the United Kingdom.
 She was a Hillary Rodham Clinton Global Challenges Scholar in 2021-22 and an International Fellow at Columbia University’s School of International and Public Affairs (SIPA) in 2023-24.